 Activity/Facility Recreation Development Natural Wilderness Research, Monitoring and Management Studies.
 Collection of data necessary for park management decisions or to further science.
 Priority will be given to studies that contribute to the use and management of native fish and wildlife populations and their habitats.
 Studies may be conducted by the Division or by other researchers under Division permit.
 A permit is required if natural objects will be disturbed, aircraft are involved or structures, temporary or semi-permanent, are required.
 Will be encouraged when in accord with established principles and when consistent with the purposes of the park.
 Same as Recreation Development Same as Recreation Development Ecological Monitoring.
 Activities or studies that address how habitats are changing due to either natural or human causes.
-Will be practiced as part of normal park operations in cooperation with the Department of Fish and Game, U.S. Fish and Wildlife Service and other agencies or organizations.
+Will be practiced as part of normal park operations in cooperation with the Department of Fish and Game, U.S. Fish and Wildlife Service, and other agencies or organizations.
 Same as Recreation Development Same as Recreation Development Fish and Wildlife Inventories.
 Using acceptable inventory techniques to obtain information on species distribution, harvests, abundance, habitats, and population dynamics to meet park management objectives.
 Compatible Same as Recreation Development Same as Recreation Development Fish and Wildlife Introduction.
 Introduction of non- indigenous or exotic species.
-Not Compatible Same as Recreation Development Same as Recreation Development Fisheries Enhancement.
-Action taken to increase fishery stocks above historical levels, such as building hatcheries and fish passages, artificially incubating or stocking fish in streams, and fertilizing lakes.
-By permit as specifically allowed by law.
-Same as Recreation Development Not Compatible Fisheries Restoration.
-Action taken to restore fish access to spawning and rearing habitat or actions taken to restore populations to historical levels.
-Includes fish ladders, fish passages, fish stocking and lake fertilization.
-By permit as specifically allowed by law.
-Same as Recreation Development Same as Recreation Development
+Incompatible Same as Recreation Development Same as Recreation Development Fisheries Enhancement.
+Action taken to increase fishery stocks above historical levels, such as building fish passages, artificially incubating or stocking fish in streams, and fertilizing lakes.
+May be authorized under 11 AAC 18.010 only if it enhances recreation.
+Same as Recreation Development Same as Recreational Development provided wilderness values are maintained.
+Fisheries Restoration.
+Action taken to restore native fish access to spawning and rearing habitat or actions taken to restore populations to historical levels.
+May include fish ladders, fish passages, fish stocking and lake fertilization.
+May be authorized under 11 AAC 18.010 in limited circumstances in conjunction with ADF&G. Same as Recreation Development Same as Recreation Development